jetstreamc/microbit-BLE-keycontrol/README.md

 ## Usage

-1. In MakeCode, the basic code for bluetooth communication is illustrated as
+1. In MakeCode, add the Bluetooth extension.
+The basic code for bluetooth communication is illustrated as

     ![alt text](/images/uart_BLE.png)